milsbeary/milsbeary/README.md

 I have a broad set of intrest that lie within the following topics...

-A) Developing models, algorithms, and codes to advance discovery and solve problems in the sciences and industry
+A) Developing models, algorithms, and software based systems to advance discovery and solve problems in the sciences and industry

 B) Supervised and reinforcement learning, both applied and theoretical